-Touch-Performance Evaluation Methodology and Standardization
+Human Factors and Touch-Performance Evaluation Methodology and Standardization

-Touch-screen technology that has previously been applied mainly to mobile products is now being widely used in almost all applications of displays; this has introduced us to many new touch devices.
+Touch-screen technology is now being widely used in almost all applications of displays; this has introduced us to many new touch devices.
 There are more than 10 touch technologies, more than 100 touch manufacturers, and many thousands of touch products.
 Accordingly, touch-performance evaluation and standardization has become much more important.
 Papers are solicited in all aspects of novel evaluation and/or standardization methodology of touch performance and characteristics.
-Aspects can be considered at the level of the touch panel, the touch module (panel plus controller), and/or finished products that use touch (mobile phones, notebook PCs, etc.).
-The evaluation methodology can include the evaluation criteria; measurement systems; specifications such as accuracy, response, sensitivity, and internal/external noise immunity; new evaluation methodology for matching actual touch performance; and technology to standardize or quantify the evaluation and measurement methods used by each manufacturer.
+Aspects can be considered at the level of the touch panel, the touch module (panel plus controller), and/or finished products that use touch (mobile phones, tablets, notebook PCs, AiOs, IWBs, etc.).
+The evaluation methodology can include evaluation criteria, measurement systems, specifications such as accuracy, response, sensitivity, and internal/external noise immunity, new evaluation methodology for matching actual touch performance, and technology to standardize or quantify the evaluation and measurement methods used by each manufacturer.
+Methodology of subtle optical characteristics particularly found frequently in touch systems are encouraged.
+Papers in this session should also explore touch systems from the human perspective; for example, how human factors drive touch-screen specifications, appropriate gestures for different form factors, and user studies in an application context.